-To qualify for the MTM Program, you must meet all three of the following criteria:
+To qualify for the MTM Program, you must meet the following criteria:

-- You have been diagnosed by your doctors with at least three of the following medical conditions: diabetes, high blood pressure, high cholesterol, chronic heart failure, osteoporosis, asthma, COPD, depression or end-stage renal disease (ESRD)
+- You have been diagnosed by your doctors with at least three of the following medical conditions: diabetes, high blood pressure, high cholesterol, chronic heart failure, osteoporosis, asthma, COPD, depression or ESRD (end stage renal disease), AND

-- You have filled prescriptions for at least eight covered Part D medications in the current calendar year.
+- You have filled prescriptions for eight or more chronic maintenance Part D medicines, AND

-- You and others on your behalf (including Mary Washington Medicare Advantage) have paid at least $1,094 for your medications in the previous three months.
+- You and others on your behalf (including your health plan) have paid at least $1,234 for your medicines in the previous three months.

-If you are eligible for the MTM Program, we will automatically enroll you in the program and send you a welcome packet in the mail.
-The welcome packet includes a form you can return to us if you would like to have a medication review phone call with a Mary Washington Medicare Advantage pharmacist.
+If you qualify for the MTM Program, we will automatically enroll you in the program and send you a welcome packet in the mail.

-We offer all of our members in the MTM Program an opportunity to review their medications with a Mary Washington Medicare Advantage pharmacist or other trained healthcare provider over the phone.
-We call this a comprehensive medication review.
-If you would like to have a call, please return the comprehensive medication review form included in your welcome packet.
-Then we will contact you to schedule a time for the call that works best for you.
-If you have lost the form, you can call us and request a comprehensive medication review.
+We offer all our members in the MTM Program an opportunity to review their medicines with a pharmacist or other trained healthcare provider over the phone.
+We call this a Comprehensive Medication Review (CMR).
+If you would like to have a CMR call, please contact Customer Service and request a CMR with a pharmacist.

-Please have a list of your medications or your medication bottles with you at the time of your call.
-This includes prescription medications, over-the-counter medications and supplements that you are taking.
+Please have a list of your medicines or your medicine bottles with you at the time of your call.
+This includes prescription medicines, over-the-counter medicines, and supplements you are taking.

-During the phone call, we will review your medications in detail.
-We can talk about how best to take your medications , your costs and any other problems you are having with your medications.
+During the phone call you will have an opportunity to review your medicines in detail.
+We can talk about how to best take your medicines, your medicine cost concerns, and any other questions or concerns you might have about your medicines.
 We can also help you set health goals and make plans to accomplish those goals.
-We are happy to address any questions or concerns you have about your medications.
 Most calls take about 20 to 30 minutes.
+We are here to help and ready to address any questions or concerns you have about your medicines.

 How can you get more information about the MTM Program?

-If you would like more information or have questions about the MTM Program, please contact our customer service department.
-If you misplace any letters that we have sent you, please contact us and we will send another letter.
-Again, there is no cost to you to participate in the Mary Washington Medicare Advantage MTM Program.
+If you would like more information or have questions about the MTM Program, please contact our Customer Service.
+If you misplace any program letters that we have sent you, please contact Customer Service and request that we send another letter.
+Again, there is no cost to you to participate in your health plan’s MTM Program.

-What if you are enrolled in the MTM Program, but do not want to participate?
+What if you are enrolled in the MTM program, but do not want to participate in the program?